Hong Kong - Data Protection Overview

 - where personal data is disclosed to a data user whose business, or part of whose business, consists of a news activity, such personal data is exempt from DPP 3 if the person making the disclosure has reasonable grounds to believe (or reasonably believes) that the publishing or broadcasting of the data is in the public interest.

-Other exemptions: Apart from the above, the PDPO also contains the following key exemptions from the application of DPP 3 (see Section 5.1 above):
+Other exemptions: Apart from the above, the PDPO also contains the following key exemptions from the application of DPP 3 (see Section on consent above):